-Note: Power control functions are only available on RSM-xRy Series units.
-The Plug Group Directory is not present on standard DSM Series units and standard RSM Series units.
+Note: Power control functions are only available on CPM Series units.
+The Plug Group Directory is not present on DSM Series and RSM Series units.

 The Plug Group Directory allows you to designate "groups" of plugs that are dedicated to a similar function, and will most likely be switched or rebooted all at the same time or controlled by the same type of user account.